 👋Hi, my name is Faye!

 I am a fourth year doctoral student at the University of Colorado Boulder in the department of Information Science, advised by Dr. Casey Fiesler in the Internet Rules Lab.
-Currently, my research focuses on harms, benefits, and tradeoffs of conversational AI when it is used for companionship or emotional support.
+Currently, my research focuses on harms, benefits, and tradeoffs of conversational AI when it is used for companionship or mental health support.
 I’m passionate about ethics, trauma-informed computing, transparency, authenticity, and doing excellent qualitative research.

 Faye Kollig, Jessica Pater, Fayika Farhat Nova, and Casey Fiesler.
 2025.
 Fictional Failures and Real-World Lessons: Ethical Speculation Through Design Fiction on Emotional Support Conversational AI.
 In Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems (CHI ’25).
 Association for Computing Machinery, New York, NY, USA, Article 204, 1–15. https://doi.org/10.1145/3706598.3713322